Albert0i/mern_stack_course_part_1/fronttest/README.md

 ![alt Data4](https://raw.githubusercontent.com/Albert0i/mern_stack_course_part_1/main/img/Data4.JPG)

 When we click the `Save` button, a mutation is fired up, new user record is create on backend database.
 The status code 201 confirms this fact.
-In addition, a re-fetch behaviour is triggered since we've invalidate the cache and new user will be shown right away!!!
+In addition, a re-fetch behaviour is triggered since we've invalidated the cache and new user will be shown right away!!!

 - Unlike `useQuery`, `useMutation` returns a tuple.
 The first item in the tuple is the "trigger" function and the second element contains an object with `status`, `error`, and `data`.
 ```javascript